-- · A FWS Authorization form completed by the student and supervisor - An I-9 form for all first time FWS applicants.
+- A FWS Authorization form completed by the student and supervisor - An I-9 form for all first time FWS applicants.
 You will be required to provide certain documents to complete this form.
 A list of these documents will be sent with your job assignment. - W-4 form - · Confidentiality Agreement

 The Financial Assistance staff will assist you in completing the required forms.
-Students report hours worked on monthly time sheets and are paid monthly.
-Paychecks or Direct Deposit are available five working days after time sheets are due.
+Students report hours worked on a timesheet and paychecks or direct deposit are available five working days after the timesheets are due.